 Teachers work hard all year round, so why can’t we splurge on them with a well deserved treat?

-A note in our school newsletter this week advises parents that teachers gifts should only be of token value (under $50) or it cannot be accepted in any circumstances.
+A note in our school newsletter advised parents that teachers gifts should only be of token value (under $50) or it cannot be accepted in any circumstances.

-Department of Education policy issued in November 2016 states,
+Department of Education TAS policy issued in November 2016 states,

 Officers and employees should not expect to receive gifts, benefits or hospitality for doing a job they are paid by the public to do.
 In most situations, ‘thanks’ is enough.